-When choosing a fish finder for crappie, key features to look for include a high-resolution screen for clear imaging, side and down imaging for detailed views of structure where crappie may hide, and a GPS with mapping capabilities to mark and return to productive spots.
-Given the crappie’s preference for shallower waters near structures, as well as their occasional movement to deeper waters during cold fronts, a fish finder with a wide range of depth capabilities will ensure success in various fishing conditions.
+When choosing a fish finder for crappie, key features to look for include a high-resolution screen for clear pictures, Side and Down Imaging for detailed views of the structure where crappie may hide, and a GPS with mapping capabilities to mark and return to productive spots.

 1. Humminbird Helix 7 Mega SI